FlowFuse/website/src/changelog/2024/08/enterprise-license-update.md

     - enterprise
 ---

-Starting with the v2.8.0 release we will be taking a slightly stricter approach to Self Hosted Licenses.
+Starting with the v2.8.0 release FlowFuse will be taking a slightly stricter approach to License enforcement outside of FlowFuse Cloud.
 Previously when a license expired the platform would continue to run with the same capabilities as when the license was valid.

-If you are currently running with older version with an expired license please contact the Sales team to discuss renewing your license before upgrading.
+If you are currently running with older version with an expired license please [contact the Sales team](/contact-us/) to discuss renewing your license before upgrading.
 You can check your current license on the Admin Settings -> Overview page.

 ## Notifications